Data-Driven Marketing’s Darkest Secret - The pitfalls of buying targeting data

 Day by day, there is more behavioral data created and it often makes using the internet more comfortable.
 Here is an example: Netflix concludes from user data which movies we like and subsequently optimizes which videos are suggested to us individually.
 Google individualizes search results and advertisers measure the effect of ad impressions on purchase probability.
 Tracking data helps companies to better understand consumer behavior and to customize their services.
 Moreover, it allows them to better target potential customers.

 The book is organized as follows; first it details the basic mechanism of real-time advertising, followed by a more detailed view on how online targeting data is gathered.
-It tries to show that targeting data is rather crude in most cases.
-Taking the view of a marketeer it analyses the effect of targeting on marketing ROI.
+It tries to show that targeting data is rather crude in most cases and data providers have limited incentives to increase data quality.
+Taking the view of a marketeer, it analyses the effect of targeting on marketing ROI.
 Finally, it questions the current (mis-)use of tracking data in order to achieve higher sales and better ROI.
+Each section closes with a couple of questions marketeers might consider.